 Neighbourhood Construction CIC is a community interest company based in Bristol, UK.

-We host learning opportunities, facilitating workshops and training, advice and support.
-We offer an independent best practice approach, measured and quantified using a shared common language.
+We host learning opportunities, facilitating workshops and training, providing affordable and impartial advice and support.
+We offer an independent, evidenced-based, systemised approach to best practice.
+Measured and quantified using a shared common language.

-We’re building an open-source framework of systems, a Home Improvement methodology for the Renovation, Maintenance and Improvement, (RMI) sector.
+We’re building an open-source framework, a methodology for the Renovation, Maintenance and Improvement, (RMI) sector.
 A school for learning and sharing cross-disciplinary knowledge and wisdom.

-Home improvement – Renovation, Maintenance and Improvement (RMI)
+Reimagining the Renovation, Maintenance and Improvement (RMI) sector.